bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Simple_Menu_API.md

     - Bool, if the text is invisible.
   * encrypted = false
     - Bool, if the input has an encrypted style of display.
+  * selectTextOnActivation = true
+    - Bool, if the text is preselected on activation.
+  * active = true
+  * restoreInteractiveObject = false
+    - Bool, if the focus is returned to the prior input object when this editBox is deactivated.
+  * maxChars = 50
+    - Int, maximum number of chars that may be entered.
   * text
     - TextProperty
   * hotkey